-Rosemary Miles is in her 17th season with Atlanta Ballet.
+Rosemary Miles is in her 18th season with Atlanta Ballet.
 One of eight children of an English brigadier general, Rosemary Miles trained at Elmhurst and the Royal Ballet School in England, during which time she successfully passed all Royal Academy and Cecchetti examinations.
-Throughout her professional career, Rosemary danced with the Royal Ballet, the National Ballet of Canada and the London Festival Ballet.
+Throughout her professional career, Rosemary danced with the Royal Ballet, the National Ballet of Canada, and the London Festival Ballet.
 In America she performed with the educational division of the New York City Ballet and as a soloist with the National Ballet of Washington, Chicago Ballet, and Houston Ballet.
-Upon retiring as a dancer, Rosemary has enjoyed being a principal teacher at the Houston Ballet Academy; a guest teacher throughout the United States, England, and the Far East; artistic director of the Lexington Ballet; and a member of John McFall’s artistic team for 17 years.
-Rosemary is the proud aunt of 22 nieces and nephews, 28 grand- nieces and nephews.
-Rosemary thanks the dancers of Atlanta Ballet for being such an inspiration and Dr. Thomas Bradbury for letting her run with life again.
+Upon retiring as a dancer, Rosemary has enjoyed being a principal teacher at the Houston Ballet Academy; a guest teacher throughout the United States, England, and the Far East; artistic director of the Lexington Ballet; and a member of John McFall’s artistic team for 18 years.
+Rosemary is the proud aunt of 22 nieces and nephews and 28 grand- nieces and nephews.
+Rose thanks the dancers of Atlanta Ballet for being such an inspiration and Dr. Thomas Bradbury for letting her run with life again.

-A native of Winston-Salem, NC, Ms. Shields graduated from North Carolina School of the Arts and Butler University before starting her career as a professional dancer.
-After joining and rising to principal dancer with Indianapolis Ballet Theatre, she appeared in the leading roles of many productions, including Giselle, The Sleeping Beauty, Swan Lake, The Nutcracker, Romeo & Juliet, Gaité Parisienne, A Midsummer Night’s Dream, Coppélia, Night Shadow and The Moor’s Pavane.
-Ms. Shields’ artistic collaboration with IBT’s artistic directors George Verdak and Dace Dindonis produced a great number of original works as well as staging and performing the Russian premiere of the ballet Le Bal in St. Petersburg, Russia.
-In her position as Principal Ballet Mistress for Ballet Internationale, she assisted with the original choreography of several full length ballets by Artistic Director Eldar Aliev and worked alongside Irina Kolpakova in staging many well-known Russian classics.
+A native of Winston-Salem, NC, Dale Shields graduated from North Carolina School of the Arts and Butler University before starting her career as a professional dancer.
+After joining and rising to principal dancer with Indianapolis Ballet Theatre, she appeared in the leading roles of many productions, including Giselle, The Sleeping Beauty, Swan Lake, The Nutcracker, Romeo & Juliet, Gaité Parisienne, A Midsummer Night’s Dream, Coppélia, Night Shadow, and The Moor’s Pavane.
+Ms. Shields’ artistic collaboration with IBT’s Artistic Directors George Verdak and Dace Dindonis produced a great number of original works as well as staging and performing the Russian premiere of the ballet Le Bal in St. Petersburg, Russia.
+In her position as principal ballet mistress for Ballet Internationale, she assisted with the original choreography of several full-length ballets by Artistic Director Eldar Aliev and worked alongside Irina Kolpakova in staging many well-known Russian classics.
 Dale has taught on the faculty of the Academy of Ballet International and Butler University’s Jorden Academy.
-She enjoys her time guest teaching around the country and in the Atlanta Ballet Centre for Dance Education’s Summer Intensives.
+She enjoys her time guest teaching around the country and in the Atlanta Ballet Center for Dance Education’s Summer Intensive Program.
 It has been inspiring for her to work with John McFall and the artists of Atlanta Ballet in creating new and more exciting productions every season.